 - A small amount of bitters help calm down Pitta – this is why Ayurvedic solutions for acne use bitters like Neem.
 Similarly eating a small amount of bitter foods like bitter gourds are very useful in bringing down Pitta

-b.
-Add cooling foods to the diet: Aged Mung dal, the liberal use of coconut, mucilaginous vegetables like okra, ash gourd, pumpkin, and beetroot, native greens are all useful vegetables to add in Pitta disorders.
+- Add cooling foods to the diet: Aged Mung dal, the liberal use of coconut, mucilaginous vegetables like okra, ash gourd, pumpkin, and beetroot, native greens are all useful vegetables to add in Pitta disorders.
 Ensure the vegetables are pesticide free, fresh and in season.

-- Regular hair oiling – One of the important seats of Pitta is the Sira (head), and this is the seat which generates Ushna (heat) by the activity of the eyes and the brain.
+- Regular head oiling – One of the important seats of Pitta is the Sira (head), and this is the seat which generates Ushna (heat) by the activity of the eyes and the brain.
 When this Pitta is left uncontrolled, it not only greys hair prematurely, causes thinning and balding, but it also affects vision.
 Apart from directly affecting the hair and the eyes, excess pitta in this area ultimately affects digestion, Pachaka Pitta and therefore your skin.
 The hair oil chosen should be formulated with pitta cooling and pitta channelling herbs so that it effectively traps the constant pitta being generated and releases it from the scalp.
 Please note: that a mineral oil based hair oil SHOULD NOT be used on the head as it increases pitta dosha.

 - Weekly / Bi-weekly Abhyanga – The practice of a regular abhyanga unclogs the srotas of excess oil secretions, and gives the heat generated by the body an effective medium to be trapped and come out.
 The process of the abhyanga generates heat, helping unclog blocked skin pores and removing dead cells, micro organisms and excess sebum.
 Oil application may seem contrarian when viewed from the Western lens – if we see the problem of acne as being simply oily skin, then oil application seems unjustified.
 But if we view acne through the lens of Ayurveda and understand aggravated Pitta as the problem, then an abhyanga is perfect.
 When done with the right oil and in the right manner, an abhyanga traps excess pitta immediately and effectively and leaves the body in a state of balance.
 Regular abhyanga practitioners will find that their skin and hair improves in appearance, their digestion improves and their moods become much more balanced.
 This is the magic of the abhyanga!

 - Practice of meditation to calm down the body and bring down high stress levels – Meditation and pranayama (along with yoga) are extremely useful in controlling the high focus, high stress and high tension brought on by aggravated Pitta.
 The mind becomes clearer and sharper and is able to work better when given a restful and healthier environment.
+Stress is an important trigger of acne.
+This must be balanced daily by mindful practices

 - Reduce eye strain: As the eyes are also an important seat of Pitta, we advise reducing eye strain by following a few Ayurvedic methods.